fodela/BackEnd_notes/deployment.md

    A given node can host multiple PODs.
 3. The PODs (a logical group of containers) are running independent modules of an application.
 In the last lesson, it was a single container running a module.
 4. The PODs are replicated across multiple nodes.

+**Reliability**
+In the cluster diagram shown above, each POD runs a specific module (App A, App B, App C...) of an application.
+Moreover, the PODs are not attached to a specific node (host).
+Instead, multiple nodes are hosting similar PODs.
+This architecture mitigates the chances of a single point of failure, and thus provides high availability.
+The master system brings a layer of abstraction for the external client/application.

+**Service and Volumes**
+All pods that are running the same application module share storage resources.
+Further, all the containers within a pod share the namespaces and filesystem volumes.
+Hence, in order to have a persistent way to store data, volumes can be attached to pods.

+Whereas, in order to have a persistent way to communicate with ephemeral pods, a higher-level service abstraction is provided, called Kubernetes Service.